Managing and Preventing Glaucoma

-If you have a first degree family member (parent or sibling) who has glaucoma, the risk of you getting it is also slightly higher.
-If you have been diagnosed, be sure to inform your family members.
-If they are over 40 they should book in regular eye tests which are usually free.
+If you have a first degree family member (parent or sibling) who has glaucoma, the risk of you getting it is also higher.
+If you have been diagnosed with glaucoma, be sure to inform your family members.
+If they are over 40 they should have yearly eye tests which are free of charge.

 If you’re from an African-Caribbean ethnic background, then you may be at a higher risk of developing open angle glaucoma.
 Being of East Asian origin can also increase your risk for closed angle glaucoma.

 Being short-sighted can increase your risk of developing open angle glaucoma.
 Closed angle glaucoma is more common in people who are long-sighted.